 Metadata on the payment method is helpful to e.g. provide contract or budget numbers to chargeback cloud costs.

 Payment Methods can have an expiration date set.
-Expired payment methods can not be assigned to meshProjects anymore (see payment method handling on meshProjects).
+Expired payment methods can not be assigned to meshProjects anymore and are removed from meshProject when expired. (see payment method handling on meshProjects).

 Additionally an amount can be set on the payment method, which indicates how much money is available on that payment method (e.g. to represent a budget).